plgd-dev/doc/content/en/device-provisioning-service/overview.md

 note over op, hub
-Enrollment Entry including Devices key identifiers was created end note d -> dps: Connect and authenticate activate d dps -> dps: Find matching Enrollment Group activate dps d -> dps: Send Identity Certificate Signing Request d -> dps: Retrieve ACL configuration d -> d: Device ownership transfered d -> dps: Get access token for plgd hub API d -> dps: Get initial configuration deactivate dps deactivate d d -> hub: Connect and authenticate using Identity Certificate activate d
+Enrollment Entry including Devices key identifiers was created end note d -> d: **1** Initiate device ownership transfer activate d d -> dps: **2** Connect and authenticate dps -> dps: **3** Find matching Enrollment Group activate dps d -> dps: **4** Send Identity Certificate Signing Request dps --> d d -> dps: **5** Retrieve ACL configuration dps --> d d -> dps: **6** Get initial configuration dps --> d d -> dps: **7** Get plgd hub connection configuration dps --> d d ->x dps: Disconnect deactivate dps deactivate d d -> hub: **8** Connect and authenticate activate d

 @enduml

 {{< /plantuml >}}

+1. The device application or external tool which discovered the device using CoAP multicast requests the DPS Client to start the provisioning process by setting the DPS endpoint.
+The DPS endpoint can be also configured at the factory.
-1. The device contacts the DPS endpoint configured by the device application or by a tool which discovered the device or preset at the factory.
-Devices proves it's identity using a Manufacturer Certificate or TPM's endorsment key.
+2. The device opens the connection to the DPS and proves it's identity using a Manufacturer Certificate or TPM's endorsment key.
-2. The DPS finds DOS finds the matching Enrollment Group.
+3. The DPS finds the Enrollment Group with matching Manufacturer Certificate CA or TPM's endorsment key.
-3. The device issues Certificate Signing Request for the unique device Identity and requests the DPS to sign it.
-The CSR is signed using the default or by the operator configured Identity CA.
+4. The device issues Certificate Signing Request (CSR) for the unique device Identity and requests the DPS to sign it.
+The CSR is signed by the separate service, running next to the DPS or within the plgd hub deployment.
+Custom Identity CA can be used.
+Identity Certificate is then securely stored on the device and used to for unique identification and secure connection to the plgd hub.
-4. The device requests resources' ACLs for Device-to-Device as well as Device-to-Cloud communication.
+5. The device requests resources' ACLs for the Device-to-Device as well as Device-to-Cloud communication and applies them.
-5. The device starts the provisioning process by setting the device ownership, securely storing the Identity certificate and applying ACLs.
+6. If the operator provided initial configuration for device resources, the devices retrieves and applies it.
-6. The device retrieves connection configuration and OAuth2.0 access token which authorizes the device to connect with the plgd hub APIs.
+7. The device retrieves connection configuration and OAuth2.0 access token which authorizes the device to communicate with the plgd hub APIs.
-7. If the operator provided initial configuration for device resources, the devices retrieves it and applies.
-8. The devices disconnects from the DPS and connects to the configured plgd hub instance, authenticates and encrypts the session using Identity Certificate and authorizes using the access token.
+8. The device connects to the configured plgd hub instance, authenticates and encrypts the session using Identity Certificate and authorizes using the OAuth2.0 access token.

+{{% note %}}
+Step number 8 is optional.
+Device provisioning doesn't require to connect the device to the plgd hub.
+In such a case, device is ready to be securely used for your Device-to-Device scenarios.
+{{% /note %}}